| || |

 Requirements and Conditions

-All associate degrees (or arts, science, applied science and technical studies) require successful completion of at least 64 semester hours with a 2.0 minimum grade point average (GPA).
-The student must have earned at least 20 credit hours at Lakeland Community College and must have been enrolled during the term in which he/she completed the degree program.
+All associate degrees (or arts, science, applied science and technical studies) require successful completion of at least 60 semester hours with a 2.0 minimum grade point average (GPA).
+The student must have earned at least 20 credit hours at Lakeland Community College.

 All applied associate degrees (or applied business or applied science) require the student to: